 What are the pros and cons of the Excalibur 3926TB?

-This dehydrator has over 1,500 reviews on Amazon.
+This dehydrator has thousands of customer reviews online.
 These are the most common likes and dislikes among those reviewers:

 What People Like